 Know the Difference

-While there are a number of types of bees and numerous types of wasps, a quick means of identification is the insect’s waist.
-Honey bees, bumblebees and carpenter bees all have a rather fat middle where their thorax connects to their abdomen.
-In contrast, members of the wasp family—paper wasps, yellow jackets, hornets, mud daubers and cicada killers—all sport a distinctively pinched wasp waist between their well-defined thorax and abdomen.
+While there are several types of bees and numerous types of wasps, a quick means of identification is the insect’s waist.
+Honey bees, bumblebees, and carpenter bees all have a rather fat middle where their thorax connects to their abdomen.
+In contrast, members of the wasp family—paper wasps, yellow jackets, hornets, mud daubers, and cicada killers—all sport a distinctively pinched wasp waist between their well-defined thorax and abdomen.
 This more aerodynamic design lends wasps the remarkable maneuverability and speed that bees lack.

 Honey bees, bumblebees and even carpenter bees have fuzzy, downy yellow-and-black combinations.
 Those little hairs help collect pollen.
 However, among the wasps, colors vary, with no fuzzy down.
 For example, hornets are patterned in black and white while paper wasps may be reddish brown versus the more common yellow jacket’s shiny yellow and black.
 While a wasp may at first resemble a bee, the two are quite different.